google/forest-data-partnership/models/cocoa/README.md

 ## Accuracy

 An independent validation dataset was not available.
-Insetead, accuracy was assessed on the 10% of the data that were not used in model training or selection.
+Instead, accuracy was assessed on the 10% of the data that were not used in model training or selection.
 At 0.5 threshold on the output probabilities, precision is ~90%, recall is ~91% and accuracy is ~97%.
 These are likely to be optimistic estimates, overestimating accuracy due to spatial autocorrelation between the training, model selection and validation data.

 ## Limitations